FauxFaux/quad-image/README.md

  * The image is saved to the local disc.
  * The URL of the image is returned.

+Feature creep:

+ * Image thumbnails are produced
+ * Users can append images to galleries (if they know the secret), and list images in the gallery (if they know the less secret)
+ * There's also a UI.

 ### Building

 `quad-image` probably only works on libc/Unix operating systems.